-Most online services requests require payment at the time of filing using a Visa or MasterCard.
+Most online services requests require payment at the time of filing using a Visa, MasterCard or American Express (AMEX).
 We have appropriate security and handling mechanisms in place to protect your credit card details.

 A Payment Options Form must be included when using the Emergency Fax Service Please note that this form must not be attached when using online services (a payment service is available using the 'My Payments' option).
 Declined credit cards do not constitute payment.

 If during processing of your application the fee items used in the calculation are found to be incorrect, the fee payable is recalculated using the correct fee items.
 This may result in a letter of notification being sent (underpayments) or refund processed (overpayments).